Essequebo and Demerary Royal Gazette 1811 April 16

 ROBERT PHIPPS, Sworn Clerk.

-Alzo James Prince, Meerderjarrige Jongman, gebooren te Scarborough, Woonachtig alhier, ter Eenre. en
+ALZO JAMES PRINCE, Meerderjarrige Jongman, gebooren te Scarborough, Woonachtig alhier, ter Eenre. en

-Mejuffrouw C. Elizabeth Boekhorst, minderjaarige Jonge Dochter, geboren in deese Colonie, mede Woonachtig alhier, ter andere zyde.
+Mejuffrouw C. ELIZABETH BOEKHORST, minderjaarige Jonge Dochter, geboren in deese Colonie, mede Woonachtig alhier, ter andere zyde.

 Zoo word zulks aan een iegelyk bekend gemaakt, ten einde die geene welke vermeenen zich tegens het voltrekken, van dit Huwelyk te kunnen opponeeren, zulks is tyds zoude kunnen doen daar en zoo 't behoord.